|

 Equation

-of Egg Shaped Curves, Egg
+of Egg Shaped Curve of the Actual Egg is Found, Equation

-Shaped Curve II, Egg
+of Egg Shaped Curve II, Equation

-Shaped Curve IV
+of Egg Shaped Curve III

-A.Gärtl, Willi Jeschke, Torsten Sillke,
+A.Gärtl, Willi Jeschke,

-Gail from Oregon Coast - thanks.
+Torsten Sillke, Gail from Oregon Coast - thanks.

 Feedback: Email address on my main page